Sankeerth-S-Narayan/HydroGuard/README.md

 # HydroGuard - Smart Wound Dressing Website

 A modern, responsive website for HydroGuard, a revolutionary smart wound dressing technology for chronic wounds in diabetic patients.
+The website is now live and fully functional with contact form integration.

 ## 🚀 Features

-- **Responsive Design**: Works perfectly on all devices
+- **Responsive Design**: Works perfectly on all devices with mobile-optimized navigation
-- **Modern UI**: Clean, professional design with dark theme
+- **Modern UI**: Clean, professional design with dark theme and glass morphism effects
 - **Interactive Elements**: Smooth animations and transitions
+- **Contact Form**: Fully functional contact form with EmailJS integration
+- **Mobile Navigation**: Collapsible hamburger menu for mobile devices
 - **Optimized Images**: All images properly organized and optimized
 - **Fast Loading**: Built with Vite for optimal performance